sharonlevy/sharonlevy.github.io/_pages/prospective.md

 ## What is my advising style?
 I plan to work closely with my students and hold weekly 1-on-1s with each student.
-In addition to these meetings, I will also hold a weekly lab group in which students will provide updates on their progress in order to help form collaborations and overcome project difficulties.
+In addition to these meetings, I will also hold a weekly lab group meeting in which students will provide updates on their progress in order to help form collaborations and overcome project difficulties.
 These meetings will also contain a reading group, where students will present interesting and relevant research papers that have been recently published to practice their presentation skills and stay up-to-date on current research.

 ## Prospective PhD Students